RookieRed/histologie/README.md

 ### PHP service

 This part is important to setup your PHP environment.
-First you'll need to build the image, then you'll have to create the logs' folder from the container itself.
+First you'll need to build the Docker image, then you'll have to create the logs' folder from the container itself.

 To build the php service execute the command from project's root :